Have you heard of facial paralysis in dogs?

-- Food gets stuck in 1 side of the mouth.
+- Food gets stuck in one side of the mouth.

-Indeed, the most common reason people take their dog to the vet with this condition is that their face is drooping.
+The most common reason people take their dog to the veterinarian with this condition is that their face is drooping.

-To better understand this, think of the nerves as the electrical wiring supplying a light switch (the muscles).
+To better understand the condition, think of the nerves as the electrical wiring supplying a light switch (the muscles).
 If there’s damage to the wiring, you can press the switch all you like, but the light still won’t come on.

 - The tongue’s taste glands

 - Salivary glands